Waste Disposal Facilities

 Households and businesses can reduce their landfill fees by properly sorting waste and ensuring recyclables are sent to the appropriate facilities, rather than to landfill.

-For more information see Landfill Levy Customer Service Information.
+For more information see Landfill Levy Frequently Asked Questions.